AdaptiveClick: Clicks-aware Transformer with Adaptive Focal Loss for Interactive Image Segmentation: Method

 where the $\alpha$ is a coefficient of $\mathbb{\ell }_{\mathrm{pl}}$.

-Such an improvement is beneficial, but as shown in Fig. \ref{fig:fig3}, we observe that pixels around the click target boundaries (for example, the person next to the lady in white in the second row) are still difficult to classify correctly.
+Such improvements are beneficial, but as shown in Fig.~\ref{fig:fig3}, we observe that pixels around the click target boundaries (\textit{e.g.}, the person next to the lady in white in the second row) are still difficult to classify correctly.
 We define such pixels as low-confidence easy pixels or ambiguous pixels in the IIS task.
-This phenomenon occurs because both BCE \cite{yi2004automated} and FL \cite{lin2017focal} suffer from the gradient swamping problem.
-The difference is that, due to the “Difficulty-equal” property, the gradient swamping of BCE is mainly the result of a large number of easy pixels swamping the gradients of hard pixels.
-In contrast, due to the stiff “Difficulty-oriented” property, the gradient swamping problem of FL comes from the gradients of the low-confidence easy pixels being swamped by the hard pixels.
-Such a dilemma prevents ambiguous pixels from achieving excellent performance and even aggravates the interaction ambiguity problem of the IIS model.
-We consider this phenomenon as ``Gradient swamping by FL-based loss of ambiguous pixels in IIS''.
+This phenomenon occurs because both BCE~\cite{yi2004automated} and FL~\cite{lin2017focal} suffer from gradient swamping.
+The difference is that the gradient swamping of BCE is mainly the result of a large number of easy pixels swamping the gradients of hard pixels.
+In contrast, the gradient swamping of FL results from the gradients of ambiguous pixels being overwhelmed by those of hard pixels.
+This dilemma hinders the excellent performance of ambiguous pixels and further exacerbates the interaction ambiguity of the IIS model.
+We term this phenomenon ``gradient swamping by FL-based loss of ambiguous pixels in IIS''.